FAQs: Real Life Questions (And Answers) On Selling Businesses

 The best approach is to engage someone who can generate multiple buyers for you before you engage with the out-of-the-blue offer.
 Unsolicited offers are, in over 90% of cases, not genuine offers but attempts to fish for information, gain competitive advantage or probe for vulnerabilities.

-Buyers who are looking to raise money elsewhere to complete the deal are a pain.
+Buyers who are looking to raise money elsewhere to complete the deal, sometimes 100%, are a pain.
 There are several good reasons:

 1. Their "external funders" are not risk takers.
 They are interested in capital preservation, not capital appreciation.
 (If they wanted to take risk they'd buy equity!)
 They are highly cautious and conservative and are difficult to please.